Starting an Airbnb in your home is easier than you think! Here the ultimate guide to making some extra income by renting out your space with Airbnb.

 Provide some treats and breakfast items for your guests.

 You really don’t need to spend more than $5 a booking.
-I usually buy a 500 ml milk, a yogurt, a few oranges and a glass jar of Muesli that I buy in bulk.
+I usually buy 500 ml milk, a yogurt, a few oranges, and a glass jar of Muesli that I buy in bulk.
 We also provide a few water bottles and sodas.
-I find guests usually do not consume much, they may have a soda and a water at most.
+I find guests usually do not consume much, they may have a soda and water at most.

 I also leave a few treats in a cute metal basket next to the Airbnb welcome letter I provide.
 We supply some mixed nuts (they were $1 a bag at the grocery) and chocolate chip granola bars.

-Make sure to ask for a courtesy quiet hour and no parties, so guest know in advance you want quieter people only.
+Make sure to ask for a courtesy quiet hour and no parties, so guests know in advance you want quieter people only.
 Then think about your own noise levels.
 We have a toddler and the space we rent is below our kitchen.
 I try to monitor our own noise levels when we have guests like not using the kitchen as much in the Am when the guests are sleeping downstairs.
 I found these heavy-duty earplugs on Amazon and they work wonders…

 In the USA If you rent more than 14 days in a calendar year you will need to file a supplementary rental income form with your taxes.
 But don’t worry its easy, just spend a few minutes each month to keep track of your Airbnb Income and any deductions you can claim for taxes with this free online accounting program WAVE.
 This can be exported to your accountant at the end of the year.
-Check with them for to know if you need to collect state occupancy taxes.
-For most states airbnb will collect and remit on your behalf.
-Check your local laws for Airbnb rentals before you begin.
+Check with them to know if you need to collect state occupancy taxes.
+For most states, Airbnb will collect and remit on your behalf.
+Check your local laws for Airbnb rentals before you begin…